tilley-kyle/fullstack-demo/README.md

 - Create a route to handle new bug reports sent from the client.

 ### DATABASE
-- Populate a MongoDB (w/ Mongoose) with exampleData.
+- Populate a Postgres DB or MongoDB (w/ Mongoose) with exampleData.

 - Create a method to send back all bug reports in the DB.